 Figure 8.
 Partitioning of aboveground respiration into maintenance and growth components.
 Each point reflects a tree during a fortnightly growth interval.
 Note that the y-intercept reflects the maintenance respiration component and the slope reflects the growth respiration component.
 Neither the slope nor the intercept were affected by experiment treatments (mixed effects model with random intercepts for each chamber, P > 0.5).
 The solid lines reflects models fit to the ambient temperature (A) and warmed temperature (W) data and dashed lines reflect the 95% confidence interval.
 All of the data were well-described by a single linear function (Y = 0.021 + 0.0059x, r2 = 0.64, P < 0.001; not shown).

 Figure S1.
 The change in volumetric water content (VWC) throughout the soil profile, comparing the end of the drought to the beginning of the drought.
 VWC was measured with the neutron probe method; negative values reflect reductions in VWC from the beginning (17 Feb 2014) to the end of the drought (24 April 2014).
 Points reflect means and error bars reflect 1SEM (n = 3).
 Note that trees in the dry treatment likely acquired water from soils as deep as 200 cm during the drought.
-The positive values in the shallow soils of “Wet” trees reflects the addition of H2O via surface irrigation.
+The positive values in the shallow soils of control (“Con”) trees reflects the addition of H2O via surface irrigation.

 References